Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-reference-application-settings.md

 ### <a name="punctuation-removed"></a>Pontuação removida

-A pontuação que se segue é removida com `NormalizePunctuation` é definida como verdadeira.
+A pontuação a seguir `NormalizePunctuation` é removida com a verdadeira.

 |Pontuação|
 |--|